chef/chef-web-docs/chef_master/source/resource_template.rst

 ``source``
    **Ruby Type:** String, Array

    The location of a template file.
-By default, the chef-client looks for a template file in the ``/templates`` directory of a cookbook.
+By default, Chef Infra Client looks for a template file in the ``/templates`` directory of a cookbook.
 When the ``local`` property is set to ``true``, use to specify the path to a template on the local node.
 This property may also be used to distribute specific files to specific platforms.
 See "File Specificity" below for more information.
 Default value: the ``name`` of the resource block.
 See "Syntax" section above for more information.

 ``variables``
    **Ruby Type:** Hash